Shaun James Christian Wellbor Ellis Agar, 6th Earl of Normanton

 Lt.-Col. William Langton Trench was born on 10 November 1880.1 He was the son of Reverend William Robert Trench and Edith Anne Hamilton Langton.1 He married Dorothy Alice Fidler, daughter of James Charles Fidler, on 15 November 1927.1 He died on 27 June 1932 at age 51, without issue.1

-He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He gained the rank of Lieutenant-Colonel in the service of the West Yorkshire Regiment.1 He was decorated with the award of the Military Cross (M.C.).1
+He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He gained the rank of Lieutenant-Colonel in the West Yorkshire Regiment.1 He was awarded the Military Cross (M.C.)1

 Citations